jim-coyne/hyperfabric_MCP/README.md

-# Cisco Hyperfabric MCP Server
+# Hyperfabric MCP Server

-An MCP (Model Context Protocol) server that enables LLMs to interact with Cisco Hyperfabric APIs.
+An MCP (Model Context Protocol) server that enables LLMs to interact with Hyperfabric APIs.
 This server exposes all 79 Hyperfabric OpenAPI endpoints as tools for comprehensive infrastructure management and automation.

 **🔧 Dynamic Tool Generation**: Automatically parses Hyperfabric OpenAPI specs and creates MCP tools
 **🛡️ Secure Authentication**: Handles Hyperfabric API token authentication with proper security